 The sample design of the Housing Survey is fairly complex, but essentially housing units are selected in proportion to their share of total spending on shelter.
 Total spending on shelter includes the total spending on rented and owned housing units, as collected in the CE Survey.
 Using data from the Decennial Census of Population and Housing, the CPI program defines small geographic areas, called segments, within each of the CPI pricing areas.
 Segments are one or more Census blocks.
 The Census provides the number of renter and owner housing units in each segment and the average rent of the renter units in each segment.
 The missing piece not available from Census is the average owner cost for the owners in the segment.
 BLS estimates this average implicit rent of the owner units in the segment by modelling Consumer Expenditure Survey renter equivalent values and applying those parameter estimates to each sampled segment, enabling the CPI program to calculate the total spending (rent plus implicit rent) for each segment.
 The CPI program selects a sample of segments in each pricing area using stratified sampling in proportion to total shelter value.
 BLS data collectors visit a small number (usually 5) of renter-occupied housing units selected to represent each segment.

-The Housing sample design generates a weight for each housing unit in the sample.
-The unit weights are denoted Ui,α in equations 1 and 2 below.
-A unit’s weight is its segment’s share of the renter and owner spending divided equally among the segment’s sample units, so a unit’s weight is relative to all housing—owner and renter.
-Part of each unit weight represents renter housing and the rest represents owner housing.
+The Housing sample design generates a weight for each housing segment in the sample.
+The segment weights are denoted Ui,α in equations 1 and 2 below.
+A segment’s weights is its share of the renter and owner spending divided equally among the segment’s sample units.
+Part of each segment weight represents renter housing and the rest represents owner housing.
 As noted earlier, owner-occupied units are not priced in the CPI Housing Survey.
-To make the unit weights specific to the renter universe, a factor, denoted αi,α, which is equal to the renter share of total (owner and renter) in the unit’s segment, is applied to the sampling weight of each unit.
-To make the weights specific to the owner universe, (1 - αi,α), the complement of the rent factor, is applied to .
-Thus each unit’s weight is allocated between renter housing and owner housing.
+To make the segment weights specific to the renter universe, a factor, denoted αi,α, which is equal to the renter share of total (owner and renter) in the unit’s segment, is applied to the sampling weight of each unit.
+To make the weights specific to the owner universe, (1 - αi,α), the complement of the rent factor, is applied to.
+Thus each segment’s weight is allocated between renter housing and owner housing.

 Some units represent only renter units; for these units, αi,α = 1.
 Others only represent owners, so their αi,α = 0.
 For example, rental units under rent control do not represent any owner-occupied housing units.
 In some areas, the sample yields relatively few rental units suitable for measuring owners’ equivalent rent; in these areas the sample has supplemental rental units that represent owners exclusively.
 In addition, sample rental units in largely owner-occupied neighborhoods mainly represent owner housing, so their αi,α can be near 0.